3 LinkedIn Basics

 3.4 Taming Notifications and Emails

 LinkedIn’s default notification settings are aggressive.
-If you do not adjust them, you will receive emails about everything: who viewed your profile, job anniversaries, suggested posts, people you might know, and endless other noise.
+If you do not adjust them, you will receive emails about everything from who viewed your profile to job anniversaries to suggested posts to people you might know.
 It will bury anything actually useful.

 Go to Settings > Notificationsand work through each section.
 Turn off most email notifications.
 Keep notifications for direct messages and comments on your posts.
 Turn off “news and updates,” “job opportunities” (unless you are job hunting), and most of the “network” notifications.